Written by Abdun Nur

 Anomy – a state or condition of individuals characterized by a breakdown or absence of living in unity with others or in a community.

-Hierarchical society is inherently poor in structure, it can exploit resources and build, but as unearned resources dwindle, and no neighbours are left to rape and pillage, it grows visibly poorer every day, and like any cancer it’s inherently designed to consumes the hosts, with its victims singing its capitalist mantra of ‘endless growth’, while poverty, disease and violence ever accelerate, and the small soulless paedophile class of owners hoard ever more.
+Hierarchical society is inherently poor in structure, it can exploit resources and build, but as unearned resources dwindle, and the dominated slaves are drained of all wealth and no weak neighbours are left to rape and pillage, it grows visibly poorer every day, and like any cancer it’s inherently designed to consume the hosts, with its victims singing its capitalist mantra of ‘endless growth’, while poverty, disease and violence ever accelerate, and the small soulless paedophile class of owners hoard ever more.

 Ponzi economics and corporate fictions that allow certain individuals to pay no price for any actions, no matter how destructive, protected by the fiction of the centralized State mafia, are undoing the work of organic evolution.
 By creating vast urban agglomerations of concrete, metal, and glass, where the masses are unnaturally concentrated, without community or connection, overriding and undermining highly complex ecosystems, replacing a complex organic communal environment with a simplified inorganic one.
 Hierarchical systems impose this same inorganic destruction upon the planet itself, slowly disassembling the biosphere that supports life, to extract profit, create monopoly and develop monocultures.